Source: utils/transform.js

 * Data are combined with 'join_full' to guarantee that all times from either

-* Monitor object will be retained.
+* Monitor object will be retained, then reindexed onto a complete hourly axis

 *